 If your breasts are leaking, you are not alone!

-Leaking breasts are one of the very many under-discussed topics of motherhood but it is completely normal.
-It is a sign your body is making milk and while it often happens shortly after you deliver, it can continue to happen throughout your breastfeeding journey.
+Leaking breasts are one of the many under-discussed topics of motherhood but it is completely normal.
+It’s a sign your body is making milk and, while it often happens shortly after you deliver, it can continue to happen throughout your breastfeeding journey.

 What causes breasts to leak?

 You can leak breastmilk for a variety of reasons including having a full supply, or if your body is not yet sure how much to produce, if your mature milk is starting to come in, if you’ve missed a feeding, or even if you are just thinking about your baby.
 We weren’t kidding when we said there are a multitude of reasons for leaky breasts.
 Fun fact - even those who are no longer nursing or have not yet given birth can leak breastmilk.

 When you begin breastfeeding, your levels of oxytocin, the hormone that produces the milk ejection reflex (MER) or let-down action, are still adjusting.
 These hormonal swings can sometimes lead to milk being released even when you aren’t feeding or pumping.
 For most women, oxytocin levels will balance out as their milk supply gets established.

 Breastfeeding moms who experience leaking breastmilk should continue to nurse regularly which, at the beginning, will be at least 8 to 12 times in a 24-hour period.
 When moms frequently nurse their babies, the body learns how to regulate the breast’s reflex, eventually helping to lessen the amount of leakage over time.
 The frequency and amount baby takes at each feeding can vary for every mother and baby.